openupm/openupm-next/docs/docs/index.md

 OpenUPM is a service for hosting and building open-source UPM (Unity Package Manager) packages.
 OpenUPM provides a managed UPM registry and automatic build pipelines.
 The intention is to create a universal platform to discover, share, and distribute open-source UPM packages.

-::: warning DISCLAIMER
+::: tip DISCLAIMER
-OpenUPM is an open-source service, not an official service provided by Unity Technologies Inc.
+OpenUPM is an autonomous, open-source service and is not associated with Unity Technologies Inc.
 :::

 ## How It Works